-Due to the size of modern television sets and computer screens, presentations are slowly moving to a 16:9 aspect ratio.
-(PowerPoint 2013 already defaults to a 16:9 screen format.)
-Internal presentations are still more likely to be 4:3, but today it is becoming very common that external events, held in professional presentation spaces, will call for the widescreen 16:9 format.
+Due to the size of modern television sets and computer screens, presentations have pretty much moved to a 16:9 aspect ratio.
+(PowerPoint 2013 and above already default to a 16:9 screen format.)
+Even internal presentations are now more likely to be 16:9, but today it is almost certain that external events, held in professional presentation spaces, will call for the widescreen 16:9 format.
+Therefore, Children’s has decided to no longer provide templates for the 4:3 ratio format.
 That said, it is still a good idea to make sure the projectors in your meeting room(s) support it.

 The PowerPoint tutorial will provide technical training for you to maximize the templates’ capabilities.

-If you have questions about any of these templates please email firstname.lastname@example.org, or just click the “Tell me” link (with the little light bulb) on the top toolbar of the PowerPoint screen.
+If you have questions about any of these templates please email firstname.lastname@example.org, or just click the “Help” link on the top toolbar of the PowerPoint screen.

 Newsletters are an efficient and effective way to get information to a list of recipients with a common interest, in a consistent format.
 However, to be truly effective, a newsletter should contain information that has real value for your audience, and be created and delivered on a set schedule (monthly, quarterly, etc.).
 There are also legal ramifications for sending a newsletter to recipients who do not request it.
 Get information on these and other things to think about before developing a newsletter, here.